Sign In

 Deductions when renting out part of your home

-If you have the space, renting out an unused area of your home, such as a spare room, can be a great way to earn additional income.
-In this case, the ATO treats the rented space like an investment property, meaning you can potentially claim the same tax deductions, but also that any payments you receive must be declared as rental income in your tax return.
+If you have the space, renting out an unused area of your home such as a spare room, can be a great way to earn additional income.
+Be aware that the ATO treats this arrangement like any other investment property, so while you can claim the same tax deductions, any rental income has to be declared in your tax return.

-You can only claim expenses related to the area you rent out, and only for the duration it is rented for.
-Common expenses you can claim a portion of as deductions include Council rates, mortgage interest, home insurance, electricity, gas, cleaning and maintenance costs.
+You can only claim expenses related to the specific area you rent out, during the period it is leased for, with these including council rates, mortgage interest, home insurance, electricity, gas, cleaning and maintenance costs.

-If you are an owner occupier, bear in mind that when you sell your home you may not be entitled to the full main residence exemption from capital gains tax (CGT), and may have to pay CGT on part of any capital gain made.
-Speak to your accountant or visit the ATO website for more details.
+As an owner occupier renting out part of your home, bear in mind that if you decide to sell your home you may not be entitled to the full main residence exemption from capital gains tax (CGT), and may have to pay CGT on part of any capital gain made.

 Finally, keep records & submit on time

-Whatever situation you fall into or types of deductions you are eligible to claim, it is vital to keep records of all expenses incurred in either paper or electronic format.
-It’s also a good idea to keep all your records and receipts in one place throughout the year so you can put your hand on them when tax time rolls around.
+If you plan to claim for a deduction you need to keep records of all expenses incurred in either paper or electronic format.
+It’s a good idea to keep all your records and receipts in one place throughout the year so you can put your hand on them when tax time rolls around.

-Lastly, if you’re preparing your own tax return don’t forget to lodge it before 31st October, while if you’ve employed a tax agent they can still lodge a return on your behalf after this date.
+Finally, if you’re preparing your own tax return don’t forget to lodge it before the deadline of 31 October each year, while if you’ve employed a tax agent they can still lodge a return on your behalf after this date.